==================

 A man is wing foiling using handheld inflatable wings and hydrofoil surfboards.

-Tips In Examining The Foils
+Tips for Examining the Foils

 -

-See the front and rear wing sizes.
+Please take a look at the front and rear wing sizes.
 Usually, the nose wing needs to be larger than the one at the back.
-The surface area of the front wing must be big when the surfer has a large frame to have more lift.
+The surface area of the front wing must be significant when the surfer has a large frame to have more lift.
+The foil with such is also ideal for surfing in areas with choppy waves or slower currents.
+Thus considering rider weight and swell speeds matter.

 -